-- •Grants for some groups and health issues; - •Opioid Use Disorder grants for uninsured and underinsured people; - Grants for outreach and prevention activities; - Grants that are used for the opioid epidemic; - Grants to help people with going back into the community after leaving jail or prison; - •Grants that are for training (schools, health plans and other places); and/or - •Short-term grants that have one purpose and end after a time and/or after finishing an activity.
+- Opioid Use Disorder grants for uninsured and underinsured people; - Outreach and prevention activities; - Helping people with going back into the community after leaving jail or prison; and/or - Training (schools, health plans and other places).

 Ensuring Culturally Competent Care

 We value you.
 We understand that there are many diverse cultural and ethnic backgrounds of people in Arizona.
 We know that your health is affected by your beliefs, culture, and values.